Juvenile lifer locked up for nearly 50 years could go free

 “Although the details of the crime are horrific,” the court said, ”they reflected a ‘rage state of frenetic violence,’ one of the psychologists expressed, shaped by serious and untreated mental illness rather than sadistic depravity.”

-The Wayne County prosecutor’s office still had sought a second no-parole sentence.
-Judge Dalton Roberson acknowledged Bennett‘s improved mental health but said he might have problems living on his own.
+The Wayne County prosecutor’s office sought a second no-parole sentence.
+Judge Dalton Roberson acknowledged Bennett’s improved mental health but said he might have problems living independently without the structure of prison.

-The appeals court, however, said Bennett now must be sentenced to a term of years “with all deliberate speed,” which would likely make him eligible for release because of years already served and credits for good behavior.
+The appeals court, however, said Bennett now must be sentenced to a term of years “with all deliberate speed,” which would likely make him eligible for release because of many years already served and credits for good behavior.

-There was no immediate comment from prosecutors, who could seek an appeal at the Michigan Supreme Court.
+Prosecutors will not seek an appeal at the state Supreme Court, spokeswoman Maria Miller told The Associated Press.

-Bennett‘s lawyer, Susan McKeever, said she’s delighted by the decision.
+Bennett’s lawyer, Susan McKeever, said she’s delighted by the appeals court decision by judges Elizabeth Gleicher, Brock Swartzle and Jane Beckering.

-“We believe that Mr. Bennett’s excellent record and long time served should … result in a relatively quick release,” she said.
+“We believe that Mr. Bennett’s excellent record and long time served should … result in a relatively quick release,” McKeever said.

 Follow Ed White at http://twitter.com/edwritez